system-zero/system-zero/data/docs/la.md

    |, ^, >>, <<, and [|&]=

-# All the operators should have the same semantics with C.
+  - all the operators should have the same semantics with C.

 # Functions can be defined in arbitrary nested level, in fact a whole unit can be a
-# function
+  function

 func fu () {
   func fua () {